civl-verifier/civl-verifier.github.io/doc.md

 Since `read_y` has the precondition `x == y` (the invariant that expresses our intended connection between `x` and `y`), we know that after reading `x` into the output variable `v`, also `v == y` holds, which is all we need to prove that `read_y` refines `atomic_read_y`.
 In `write_y`, the input variable `y'` is written to `x` by `write_x`.
 But what about `y`?
+To express our intention for `y` we call the action `Copy`, a pure action defind in the Civl base library which copies its input into its output.
+We often use calls to `Copy`, together with a layer annotation to introduce computation.
-To express our intention for `y` we call the action `set_y_to_x`, which sets `y` to the current value of `x`, which at the time of invocation is `y'`.
+This particular call sets `y` to the current value of `x`, which at the time of invocation is `y'`.
 Thus we get `y == y'` and we can prove that `write_y` refines `atomic_write_y`.

-Actions like `set_y_to_x` have the specific purpose of assigning meaning to introduced variables.
+Invocation of `Copy` has the specific purpose of assigning meaning to introduced variables.
-As such, they are a kind of ghost code that does not cause a context switch;
+Such a call is a kind of ghost code that does not cause a context switch;
-recall that `atomic_write_x` and `set_y_to_x` need to execute without context switch to ensure `y == y'`.
+recall that `atomic_write_x` and `Copy` need to execute without context switch to ensure `y == y'`.

 We have the following layering constraints:

-* If an action has a mover type, it can access any global variable that exists throughout the layer range of the action.
+* An action can access any global variable that exists throughout the layer range of the action.
 For example, `x` is introduced at layer 0 before `atomic_read_x` at layer 1, and is hidden at layer 1 together with `atomic_read_x`.
 It is not permissible to introduce `atomic_read_x` at layer 0.
-* If an action does not have a mover type, it can access any global variable whose layer range contains the layer range of the variable.
+* A pure action may not access any global variable and must not block.
-But the introduction layer of each modified variable must match the introduction layer of the action.
-For example, `y` is introduced at layer 1 and thus can be modified by `set_y_to_x`.
-Calls to such an action are treated as occurring only at the lower layer of the action.
-This layer must be identical to either the disappearing layer of the caller or the disappearing layer of each modified variable.
+A pure action may be directly called by a yield procedure to introduce computation at a layer indicated by an attribute `{:layer n}` on the call.
+For such a call, the inputs may refer to any variable that exists at `n` or is introduced at `n`.
+Any output of the call must be received in a variable that is introduced at `n`.

 Variable introduction and hiding create the possibility of two different programs at each layer, called the low program and the high program of the layer.